Bismillahir Rahmanir Rahim

 • Intermediary partners

-However, CIC has been maintaining a good track record in payment of its dividend, from divisible profits of 2023, we recommended a 12% cash dividend from Net Profit Tk.
-105.03 million to be declared as DIVIDEND for the year 2023 in this AGM by the honorable shareholders.
+However, CICL has been maintaining a good track record in payment of its dividend, from divisible profits of 2025, we recommended 12% cash dividend from Net Profit Tk.
+99.47 million to declaration as DIVIDEND for the year 2025 in the AGM by the honorable shareholders.
 The paid-up capital of the company has reached 531.45 million taka and leaves a remarkable position among non-life insurance companies in Bangladesh.

 IDRA Issues and Rural Business